nsip/otf-reader/README.md

 Typical input files would be a csv or json file containing multiple assessment results for a cohort of students.

-The reader creates a standard json record for each result read from the file, and adds meta-data about to assist the further processing of the records as they traverse the OTF PDM workflow.
+The reader creates a standard json record for each result read from the file, and adds meta-data to assist the further processing of the records as they traverse the OTF PDM workflow.
 For example the otf-reader will add a 'providerName:' field to the created record that identifies the system that created the original record - this can be used to control conditional processing later in the workflow if necessary.

 The otf-reader can monitor trees of folders recursively, and can be configured to consume only specific file types.